spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/processing-dmri-data/computing-dti.rst

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/jn/2857-add-remaining-tutorials/processing-dmri-data/io-sct_dmri_compute_dti.png
    :align: center

-Now that we have the diffusion tensor images, we can register the dMRI data to the PAM50 template so that we can use the template to extract these metrics from specific regions of the image.
+Now that we have the diffusion tensor images, we can move on to registering the dMRI data to the PAM50 template, which allows us to extract these DTI metrics from specific regions of the image.